 The LEAP Employer-Educator Compact is a statement from educational and business leaders about making high-quality learning a national priority as employers seek college graduates with a broader set of skills and knowledge to fuel our innovation-driven economy.
 Through this initiative, college, community college, and university presidents are joining with local and national business and non-profit leaders to sponsor events and campus programs.
 They are working together to support the goals of LEAP and to provide students with more hands-on learning opportunities coupled with the broad outcomes of a quality liberal education.

-As of April 10, 2013, more than 100 college presidents—all members of the LEAP Presidents’ Trust—and more than 130 business and nonprofit leaders have signed on to the LEAP Employer-Educator Compact and have pledged to work together to ensure that all college students—including those attending two-year and four-year, public and private institutions—have access to a quality liberal education that fully prepares them for work, life, and citizenship.
+As of June 2013, more than 100 college presidents and more than 160 business and nonprofit leaders have signed on to the LEAP Employer-Educator Compact and have pledged to work together to ensure that all college students—including those attending two-year and four-year, public and private institutions—have access to a quality liberal education that fully prepares them for work, life, and citizenship.

 All the individuals signing the LEAP Employer-Educator Compact have committed to: